Hasnatrasool163/UniversityManagementSystem/README.md

 Swing - The GUI widget toolkit for Java.
 Contributing
 We welcome contributions to the University Management System!
 If you have suggestions or improvements, please fork the repo and create a pull request or open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

+## Database file

+contact me on email for database or if you need any installation guide. hasnatrasool163@gmail.com
+Thank you.